daniel-furman/llm-reasoning-pop-quiz/README.md

 | `openai/gpt-4`               | A: Each trip (climbing up and sliding down) for Amy takes a total of 5 minutes (4 minutes to climb up + 1 minute to slide down).| ✔ |
 | `anthropic/claude-2`         | • Amy takes 4 minutes to climb up the slide<br /> • She takes 1 minute to slide down<br /> • So each trip up and down takes 4 + 1 = 5 minutes<br /> • Therefore, each trip takes 5 minutes. | ✔ |
 | `mistralai/mistral-7b-instruct-v0.1` | Each trip takes 5 minutes. | ✔ |
-She can slide 3 times before it closes.

 Response #2: